 New students will be advised at New Student Orientation.
 Returning students will be advised through one-on-one appointments in our office.
-More information: 970-351-1391, ASA website or email@example.com.
+More information: 970-351-1391, SOAR website or email@example.com.

 - Will tutoring be available during the summer term?

-The tutoring center operated by Academic Support and Advising will not operate during the summer term, but many faculty and program staff members can recommend private tutors.
+The tutoring center will not operate during the summer term, but many faculty and program staff members can recommend private tutors.

 - Will the libraries be open during summer term?